ronakshettyk/cryptonite_taskphase_ronak/Pondering_Paths.md

 ##The Root

-I invoked th /pwn command to get the absolute path
+I invoked the /pwn command to get the absolute path

 ##Program and absolute paths